 - Neck was a little rough

-Shopping for guitars under $300 can be tricky if you’re not sure what to look out for.
-With such a low budget it can be easy to pick up an unplayable lemon.
-Below we’ve detailed some of the most important things for you to look out for when shopping.
+Shopping for guitars under $300 (as opposed to going for a starter kit with guitar/amp/etc) can be tricky if you’re not sure what to look for.
+With such a low budget, it can be easy to pick up an unplayable lemon.
+Below, we’ve detailed some of the most important things for you to look out for when shopping.

-Upgrading the pickups on a sub $300 guitar is often just not worth the time, money and effort.
+Upgrading the pickups on a sub-$300 guitar is often not worth the time, money and effort.
 A good set of upgraded pickups can cost more than $300, in which case, you’d simply be better off buying a more expensive model in the first place.
-Consider the tone you’re going for – If you like a hot, brash sound, look for something with ceramic pickups.
+Consider the tone you’re going for.
+If you like a hot, brash sound, look for something with ceramic pickups.
 If you like a rich, smoother sound, alnico pickups are the way to go.

 If you’re buying a guitar with learning a particular genre in mind, it’s important to choose a model that can handle the style you’re looking to play.
-If you’re looking to play country, or other clean styles, single coil pickups are the perfect choice.
-If you’re into metal, single coil pickups won’t help you to get the tones you’re looking for, in which case, you’ll need a guitar with humbuckers to handle the distortion without becoming too noisy.
+If you’re looking to play country, or other clean styles, single-coil pickups are the perfect choice.
+If you’re into metal, single-coil pickups won’t help you get the tones you’re looking for.
+In that case, you’ll need a guitar with humbuckers to handle the distortion without becoming too noisy.

-Particularly with cheaper guitars the QA can be hit or miss.
-This is why it’s especially important to be satisfied that the fretwork is well finished on any guitar you’re considering.
-This will make sure that it’s comfortable, and more importantly, that it doesn’t literally cause injuries.
+Particularly with cheaper guitars, the QA can be hit-or-miss.
+This is why it’s especially important to be satisfied that the fretwork is well-finished on any guitar you’re considering.
+This will help ensure that it’s comfortable, and more importantly, that it doesn’t cause injuries.

-We love taking it back to basics and seeing what’s possible on a tight budget.
-We found some really fantastic options in this roundup, all of which offer a lot of performance, for not a lot of money.
+We love taking it back to basics to see what’s possible on a tight budget.
+We found some really fantastic options in this roundup, all of which offer a lot of performance for not a lot of money.

-To recap, we found that our top pick, the Yamaha Pacifica PAC112J delivered at a level far exceeding its price point.
-Our best budget pick, the Kramer Focus offered simply incredible value for money, and was the most affordable by far.
-Our Editor’s Choice, the Epiphone Les Paul Studio E1 gave us an authentic Les Paul tone and playing experience while still coming in under budget, and is in our opinion, the best guitar going for under $300.
+To recap, we found that our Top Pick, the Yamaha Pacifica PAC112J delivered at a level far exceeding its price point.
+Our Best Budget pick, the Kramer Focus offered simply incredible value for your money, and was the most affordable by far.
+Our Editor’s Choice, the Epiphone Les Paul Studio E1 gave us an authentic Les Paul tone and playing experience, while still coming in under budget, and is in our opinion, the best guitar going for under $300.